ORCaSa.

 The brief.

 The project seeks to address the issue of increasing carbon emissions from human activities, which have led to a disruption in the balance of organic carbon absorbed and stored in the soil to support plant growth.
-The main goal is to launch an International Research Consortium to serve as the central knowledge and information exchange point on soil carbon and climate action at the global level.
+The main goal was to launch an International Research Consortium to serve as the central knowledge and information exchange point on soil carbon and climate action at the global level.

 Our role.